luisa-alr/PDA-Project/README.md

-# PDA-CFL
+# PDA Project
-Push-Down Automata project that can recognize a Context-Free Language
+Push-Down Automata project that can recognize a Context-Free Language.
+A C++ program for a Deterministic Pushdown Automaton (DPDA) that checks whether an input string belongs to the language L = {a^nb^n | n >= 0}.